 Or you may decide to create your own Connection.
 If this is your choice, be sure to complete the proposal form in a timely manner.
-You must not have completed all of the courses for the Connection at the time of the proposal.
 Refer to the academic calendar on the Web for the specific deadline date for proposals each semester.
-Seniors may not submit proposals in their final semester.

 The Student-Initiated Connection (pdf) form is available in the Office of the Registrar, on our web page and on the Connections web page.
 Connection declaration instructions can be found on the Connections webpage.

 If you have any questions regarding Connections, please contact the Office of the Registrar for assistance.